werumZov/keysys2/README.md

-# KeySystem 2.0
-another way to get key for my script!

-# About Updates
 > ![CAUTION]
+> # About Updates
 > This keysystem dont updates anymore

+# KeySystem 2.0
+Another way to get key